-Satan vs Cell: guess who’s got a simple market Strength and who has a Competitive Advantage.
+David vs Goliath: Guess who’s got a Market Strength and who has a Competitive Advantage.

 In the “SWOT analysis” page, we explained how looking for Strengths.

 But, what is the difference between a “Strength” and a “Competitive advantage”?

 - However, a certain Strength is not always a Competitive Advantage.

 * For example: if you buy and sell trainers online, you could have your “flexibility” as a Strength, since you can adapt your product to each of your clients.

 - “Ok, a Strength can always be a Competitive Advantage if I reduce the big Market into a micro-niche market“.